Retail industry: World

 As of the early 2020s, retail is a major employer and revenue generator.
 In the United States alone, the retail trade sector employed about 16.2 million people (approximately 12.6 % of nonfarm business employment) in 2022, supporting millions more in related logistics and services.
 U.S. retail and food services together contribute over $5.3 trillion annually to the national GDP and support more than one in four jobs in the country.
 Globally, the retail market is immense: total worldwide retail sales are projected at around USD 31.3 trillion in 2025, with U.S. retail sales alone reaching approximately USD 7.26 trillion in 2024.
+Because patronage at a retail outlet varies, flexibility in scheduling is desirable.
+Employee scheduling software is sold, which, using known patterns of customer patronage, more or less reliably predicts the need for staffing for various functions at times of the year, day of the month or week, and time of day.
+Usually needs vary widely.
+Conforming staff utilization to staffing needs requires a flexible workforce which is available when needed but does not have to be paid when they are not, part-time workers; as of 2012 70% of retail workers in the United States were part-time.
+This may result in financial problems for the workers, who while they are required to be available at all times if their work hours are to be maximized, may not have sufficient income to meet their family and other obligations.

+Many leading brands actively target tourists who travel specifically to shop or allocate a significant portion of their spending to retail while on vacation.
+According to the Global Retail Tourism Market Report 2019–2023, the global shopping tourism market was valued at approximately $1.2 trillion in 2018.
+The report projected steady growth, with a compound annual growth rate (CAGR) of 6.7% between 2019 and 2023.
+Building on this trend, Kogan Page published the book Leading Travel and Tourism Retail in 2023, offering an in-depth analysis of the travel retail sector and its evolution in the post-COVID era.
 Retail profit margins tend to be slim and vary widely by sector and geography, but many leading retailers generate substantial profits due to scale, control of supply chains, and operational efficiency.
 For example, European discount retailer Schwarz Group (owner of Lidl and Kaufland) reported revenue of €175.4 billion in fiscal year 2024, with nearly 595,000 employees worldwide.
 Meanwhile, publicly listed retailers often achieve profit margins in the low single-digit to mid-single-digit range.

-Retail’s trajectory has always been shaped by innovation; from the invention of permanent shopfronts and marketplaces to department stores, malls, and now digital commerce.
-The rest of this article traces that evolution, highlighting the transformations of the 20th and 21st centuries, the technological innovations that reshaped retail infrastructure, and the recent disruptions and shifts especially following the COVID‑19 pandemic.